 Covid updates

 Covid emails were sent to students today requesting testing results if vaccination records have not been received.
 These will come out weekly, for three weeks, until testing results are submitted.
-At that point students will be told that they cannot come to class.
+At that point, students will be told that they cannot come to class.

 It is unclear if instructors will be updated on student status – Senate President will check.